vardanaloyan/AraratGame/README.md

 # AraratGame
-This game designed for child for learning counting, figures, and colors.
+This game designed for children for learning counting, figures, and colors.
 It's Only Armenian, but you can easily configure in any language you want.

 # Installation
 ```